The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

-With respect to any given set of variants $vs$ discovered by the PD algorithm, we apply the causal discovery algorithm (LiNGAM) in a pairwise manner over all ordered event pairs that preserve the original order in the set.
+With respect to any given set of variants $vs$ discovered by the PD algorithm, we apply the \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} algorithm (LiNGAM) in a pairwise manner over all ordered event pairs that preserve the original order in the set.

 That is, given a variant \( v \) represented as a sequence of events:

 where \( n \) is the length of the variant, we denote the set of all ordered pairs in it as: